butyi/sci2can/README.md

 ### Workshop

 Finally here is a picture about my workshop corner. :-)

 ![workshop](https://github.com/butyi/sci2can/raw/master/pics/workshop.jpg)

+Left side there is russian microscope, right is also russian soldering iron.

 ## License